-The LG Watch Sport has a beautiful, round screen with a sharp 480 x 480 resolution, better than any other Android smartwatch and matching the LG Watch Urbane 2nd Edition LTE.
+The LG Watch Sport has a beautiful, round screen with a sharp 480 x 480 resolution, better than lots of Android smartwatches and matching the LG Watch Urbane 2nd Edition LTE.

-It’s the circular 1.38-inch OLED display and always-on mode that really sell this Android Wear, however – it’s the classic-looking face many Apple Watch owners wish they had instead.
+It’s the circular 1.38-inch OLED display and always-on mode that really sell this watch, however – it’s the classic-looking face many Apple Watch owners wish they had instead.

 There are some trade-offs with this, however.
 You’ll find more usable screen space on boxy watch faces, like that of the Apple Watch, and the always-on display can be a significant battery drain.